websemantics/pyrocms-theme/README.md

 ## Contribution

-Contributions to this project is accepted in the form of feedback, bugs reports and even better - pull requests :)
+Contributions to this project are accepted in the form of feedback, bugs reports and even better - pull requests.

 ## Resources